jczimskey/obsidian-gdocs-bookmarklet/README.md

 1. **Enable Developer Mode**: Required for Chrome/Edge unpacked extensions
 2. **Check Console Errors**: Look for JavaScript errors in browser developer tools
 3. **Permissions**: Ensure the extension has access to Google Docs when prompted
-4. **Manifest V3**: This extension uses Manifest V3 with Firefox-compatible background scripts
+4. **Manifest V3**: This extension uses event pages (Firefox) and service workers (Chrome/Edge) for proper cross-browser compatibility

 ### No Text Captured